 Race Course Information

 Important Change to 2017 Race: This year racers will jump off of both finger piers to speed up the start of the race.
-Racers 1-400 will jump off the first pier and racers 400-800 will jump off of the second pier.
+Racers 1-399 will jump off the first pier and racers 400-800 will jump off of the second pier.
 Racers will be numbered based on swim time with both Racer 1 and Racer 400 being the fastest.
 First-time racers will also start at the end of both lines.
 Please double check your active registration to ensure we have the correct swim time.

 Swimmers begin the race by jumping off of both finger piers on the south side of the Fairhope Pier, then swimming approximately 200 yards south and turning east toward the shore before exiting onto the small staircase on the beach.
 Racers will line up near your matching swim cap color and individually according to race number (selected based on racer entered swim time at registration).

 Racers participating in the swim portion of the race should be able to swim 1/3-mile before race day.
 Swim caps are provided and wetsuits should not be necessary.
 Kayaks will be patrolling the course to guide swimmers and to offer support to any swimmers in distress.
 Buoys will be set in place to mark the course.